TIBCOSoftware/Augmented-Reality/docs-src/content/en/docs/packages-and-samples/cloud-messaging/index.md

 Once connected, the application can subscribe and receive real-time messages and update the scene accordingly.
 The Package contains a simple sample Implementation that demonstrates how to display the received data in a Scene TextMesh.

-### Trail Account
+### Trial Account
-register for your own TIBCO Cloud™ Messaging trail account on this [Form](https://account.cloud.tibco.com/signup/tcm) to get your personal ID and Auth-Key under 'Authentication Keys' Settings Tab, beside the Subscription 'Status'.
+register for your own TIBCO Cloud™ Messaging trial account on this [Sign-up Form](https://account.cloud.tibco.com/signup/tcm) to get your personal ID and Auth-Key under 'Authentication Keys' Settings Tab, beside the Subscription 'Status'.

 ### Import into Unity3D
 Just created a new Unity Project and import the ready to use Package from the [Packages Folder](https://github.com/TIBCOSoftware/Augmented-Reality/tree/master/packages/TIBCO-Cloud-Messaging/FTL-Basic)